dsloyer/ez-kubeadm/README.md

       removing it via "vagrant plugin remove".

 ## Network Notes:
+These all work -- feel free to use any of them.
+Any quirks have been addressed in the Vagrantfiles and YAML:
   * calico:    Simply works.
   * weave:     Worker nodes require a static route to the master node.
   * romana:    Seems to require romana-agent daemonset tolerance for not-ready nodes